halfpintutopia/magic-forest-trail/README.md

 * Use of alt attributes
 * Provide an invisible "Skip to content" button for screen reader.
 Enabling visitors to skip navigation menu
 * Use Adobe Color to check color contrast
+* Fixed header, providing visitors with easy access to other pages
+* Floating button element, providing visitors to easily reach the contact form

 #### Reference
 * [Kevin Powell - Most sites have a "hidden" link, and yours should too!](https://www.youtube.com/watch?v=jDDaOFr9nqQ)